+- a. the remuneration payable to the President and other expenditure relating to his office;

-(b) the remuneration payable to -
+- b. the remuneration payable to

+- i. the Speaker and Deputy Speaker;

+- ii. the Judges of the Supreme Court;

+- iii. the Comptroller and Auditor-General;

+- iv. the Election Commissioners;

+- v. the members of the Public Service Commissions;

+- c. the administrative expenses of, including remuneration payable to, officers and servants of Parliament, the Supreme Court, the Comptroller and Auditor-General, the Election Commission and the Public Service Commissions.

+- d. all debt charges for which the Government is liable, including interest, sinking fund charges, the repayment or amortisation of capital, and other expenditure in connection with the raising of loans and the service and redemption of debt;

+- e. any sums required to satisfy a judgment, decree or award against the Republic by any court or tribunal; and - f. any other expenditure charged upon the Consolidated Fund by this Constitution or by Act of Parliament.

+89. Procedure relating to annual financial statement

-61 (ii) the Judges of the Supreme Court :1 (iii) the Comptroller and Auditor General; (iv) the Election Commissioners; (v) the members of the Public Service Commissions; 62[(c) the administrative expenses of, including remuneration payable to, officers and servants of Parliament, the Supreme Court, the Comptroller and Auditor General, the Election Commission and the Public Service Commissions.] (d) all debt charges for which the Government is liable, including interest, sinking fund charges, the repayment or amortisation of capital, and other expenditure in connection with the raising of loans and the service and redemption of debt; (e) any sums required to satisfy a judgment, decree or award against the Republic by any court or tribunal; and (f) any other expenditure charged upon the Consolidated Fund by this Constitution or by Act of Parliament.
-Procedure relating 89.
-(1) So much of the annual financial statement as relates to to annual financial expenditure charged upon the Consolidated Fund may be discussed in, but shall not be submitted to the vote of, Parliament.
-(2) So much of the annual financial statement as relates to other expenditure shall be submitted to Parliament in the form of demands for grants, and Parliament shall have power to assent to or to refuse to assent to any demand, or to assent to it subject to a reduction of the amount specified therein.
+- 1. So much of the annual financial statement as relates to expenditure charged upon the Consolidated Fund may be discussed in, but shall not be submitted to the vote of, Parliament. - 2.
+So much of the annual financial statement as relates to other expenditure shall be submitted to Parliament in the form of demands for grants, and Parliament shall have power to assent to or to refuse to assent to any demand, or to assent to it subject to a reduction of the amount specified therein. - 3.
+No demand for a grant shall be made except on the recommendation of the President.